Create a

 2. Unhappy workers

 With 9.2 million people employed in FSIs, the reasons for seeking new employment, especially outside the industry, reveal some concerning trends.
 53% of departed FSI workers report low compensation and poor work-life balance, and 38% complain of less job security and stability in the current environment.
 They also report being overwhelmed by administrative and compliance tasks and repetitive work requirements.
-High-stress workplaces are a common reason reported for leaving FSIs, and they are more likely to resign in their first 90 days compared to their peers working in healthcare and technology.
-Glassdoor reviews from financial services companies cite lack of advancement and career opportunities.
+High-stress workplaces are a common reason cited for leaving FSIs, and they are more likely to resign within the first 90 days than their peers in healthcare and technology.
+Glassdoor reviews from financial services companies cite a lack of advancement and career opportunities.

 3. Burned-out employees

 Stressed workers leave due to heavy workloads, high performance expectations, quotas, and commission pay.
 Employees in global organizations complain about engaging with clients and coworkers around the globe, leading to unusual and extended work hours.
-52% of surveyed financial services sector employees said they were burned out at work, likely due to a combination of performance pressures and long hours that translate into an unhealthy work-life balance.
+52% of surveyed financial services sector employees said they were burned out at work, likely due to a combination of performance pressures and long hours, which led to an unhealthy work-life balance.
 Financial services HR teams continue to battle this issue, with seemingly no end in sight.

 31% of financial services and banking employees report a plan to leave the industry due to high pressure.
-Among those planning to resign, 42% complain of heavy workloads, 36% of manual work processes, 26% of tight deadlines, and 25% of increasing demands from their managers.
+Among those planning to resign, 42% cite heavy workloads, 36% manual processes, 26% tight deadlines, and 25% increasing demands from their managers.
 Inc.com similarly reported that FSI workers often experience high-pressure environments, time-consuming regulatory compliance tasks, and demanding financial performance goals.

 4. Women in FSI facing barriers

-Women comprise an estimated 52%-56% of FSI employees and experience unique struggles.
-Bankrate reports that females earn 63 cents for every dollar of their male counterparts.
+Women comprise an estimated 52%-56% of FSI employees and face unique challenges.
+Bankrate reports that females earn 63 cents for every dollar that their male counterparts earn.
 McKinsey found that women hold only 28-29% of senior vice president and C-suite positions in banking.
 Perhaps most difficult is the impact that the pandemic and subsequent return-to-office policies have had on female workers, as they are disproportionately family caregivers.
 Deloitte found that among those caregivers, remote work has allowed them to balance work and family obligations, and they are 1.3X more likely to quit if and when forced to return to commuting and working in the office on a full-time basis.

 5. Talent shortage and flight

-A concerning and significant trend has been observed in the FSI workforce, startling many financial services HR professionals and teams.
-Many FSI workers are abandoning their career fields altogether, complicating many industries' talent shortages.
-The Wall Street Journal has reported that over 300,000 accountants and auditors have left their profession over the past two years alone, due to low pay increases, and a lack of career growth and advancement opportunities.
+A concerning and significant trend has been observed in the FSI workforce, which has startled many financial services HR professionals and teams.
+Many FSI workers are abandoning their career fields altogether, exacerbating talent shortages across many industries.
+The Wall Street Journal has reported that over 300,000 accountants and auditors have left their profession over the past two years alone, due to low pay increases, a lack of career growth, and advancement opportunities.
 Making matters worse, lower college enrollments and graduate volumes are making replacement plans difficult.

-83% of financial leaders report significant talent shortages, which is being exacerbated by employee dissatisfaction, wage stagnation, and widespread fears about job elimination and replacement with artificial intelligence and related technological advances.
+83% of financial leaders report significant talent shortages, exacerbated by employee dissatisfaction, wage stagnation, and widespread fears of job elimination and replacement by artificial intelligence and related technological advances.

 The data speaks volumes about the HR challenges in financial services.
-The Bureau of Labor Statistics presents a gloomy picture with a 2:1 ratio of job openings to hires, and a near equal (1:1) ratio of hires to terminations in the Financial Activities sector.
+The Bureau of Labor Statistics presents a gloomy picture: a 2:1 ratio of job openings to hires, and a near-equal (1:1) ratio of hires to terminations in the Financial Activities sector.
 With 9.2 million employed and an up-trending 2.9% monthly turnover rate, high turnover and career abandonment rates lead to bare-bones replacement levels and no room to fill new and emerging roles needed to support growth plans.

 Recognizing the industry skills gaps